California State University: Campuses

-^ Cal Maritime awards only undergraduate degrees and therefore is ranked separately from the other campuses of the California State University.
-It is ranked in the "Regional Colleges" category.

 Peripheral enterprises

 Off-campus branches

-A few universities have established off-campus branches to increase education accessibility.
-These branches differ from typical university extension courses as they offer degree programs and students enjoy the same status as other CSU students.
-Notably, the California State University, Channel Islands is the newest addition, having transitioned from an off-campus branch of CSU Northridge.
+Several of the universities in the Cal State system operate branch campuses.
+Some of these branches have become or were formerly independent.
+Notably, California State University Channel Islands transitioned from an off-campus branch of CSU Northridge, and Cal Poly's Solano campus and Maritime Academy were originally an independent campus of the Cal State system.

 The following is a list of schools and their off-campus branches:

 The TS Golden Bear is the training ship of Cal Poly Maritime Academy, based at Vallejo in the Bay Area.

 CSU San Bernardino's Palm Desert campus in the Coachella Valley.

 Sacramento State Aquatic Center at Lake Natoma, in Gold River.